How to Create an LLC in Arizona

 Here’s what you’ll need in order to open a business bank account:

-• a copy of your Arizona Articles of Organization
+- a copy of your Arizona Articles of Organization

-• LLC operating agreement
+- LLC operating agreement

-• EIN
+- EIN

 Note: If your LLC has more than one member you’ll need an LLC Resolution to Open a Bank Account.

 Your Arizona LLC is going to need some start-up cash.
 Members fund the LLC with initial capital contributions.
-The amount each member contributes will reflect their ownership stake in the LLC, which can be reflected on a membership certificate and and recorded in the operating agreement.
+The amount each member contributes will reflect their ownership stake in the LLC, which can be reflected on a membership certificate and recorded in the operating agreement.

 File Taxes & Reports

-While Arizona LLCs don’t have to worry about filing annual reports, they will need to file a federal BOI Report and register the business for a state-wide tax license.
+While Arizona LLCs don’t have to worry about filing annual reports, they will want to file a federal BOI Report and register the business for a state-wide tax license.
 We go over the requirements below.

 Arizona LLCs do not have to file annual reports.

 Unless your Arizona LLC elects to be taxed as an S-Corp or C-Corp, it will be taxed as a pass-through entity.
 This means the LLC itself doesn’t file income taxes.
-Instead, income “passes through” to members, who then report the income on their personal tax returns.
-Its also important to note that in the eyes of the IRS, each member of the LLC is self-employed, and must pay self-employment taxes (15.3%) on ALL of their business income.
+Instead, income passes through to members, who then report the income on their personal tax returns.
+It’s also important to note that in the eyes of the IRS, each member of the LLC is self-employed, and must pay self-employment taxes (15.3%) on ALL of their business income.

 Learn more about How to File LLC Taxes.